ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

     - Learn different Python application layouts from this [Real Python tutorial](https://realpython.com/python-application-layouts/).
-For our Machine Learning Service, we will ascribe to the [Flask layout](https://realpython.com/python-application-layouts/#flask) (also applicable if we're using other web server libraries like FastAPI).
+For our Machine Learning Service, we will follow the [Flask layout](https://realpython.com/python-application-layouts/#flask) (also applicable if we're using other web server libraries like FastAPI).